ishtiyaque/Coeus_artifact/README.md

 The graph will be available in a file named <code>multi-machine-matrix-vector.pdf</code>

-## Comparison of query scoring step in Coeus
+## Comparison of query scoring step in Coeus (Figure 5)

 The query scoring step in Coeus is essentially a large scale matrix-vector product.
 In the paper, Figure 5 shows a comparison of this step with an unoptimised baseline.
-The latency numbers for different number of documents using a varied number of worker machines can be obtained following the steps discussed in the previsous section.
-Line 4 in the client output file denoted the latency in microseconds.

-To run the same experiments with an unoptimized baseline, a similar master, worker, client environment needs to be set up.
+To reproduce the results, first determine three different numbers of documents (as in Fig. 5).
+Then both Coeus' optimized protocol and the unoptimized baseline should be run for all three document library sizes, with a fixed number of features.
+A similar master, worker, client environment needs to be set up.

 ### Build

-Following are the commands for building the unoptimized baseline code To compile master code, run:
+Following are the commands for building the code for both Coeus and the baseline baseline.
+To compile master code, run:

-    cd baseline/server/master
+    pushd baseline/server/master
     cmake .
     make
+	popd
+	pushd step1/server/master
+    cmake .
+    make
+	popd

 To compile worker code, run:

-    cd baseline/server/worker
+    pushd baseline/server/worker
     cmake .
     make
+	popd
+	pushd step1/server/worker
+	cmake .
+	make
+	popd

 To compile client code, run:

-    cd baseline/client
+    pushd baseline/client
     cmake .
     make
+	popd
+	pushd step1/client
+	cmake .
+	make
+	popd

 ### Run